The Different Types of Numerology

 Pythagorean or Western Numerology

-Pythagorean numerology is by far the most commonly used system of numerology in the west.
+Pythagorean numerology is by far the most commonly used system of numerology in the West.
 Part of its popularity arises from the fact that it is easy to learn how to translate numbers and master their meanings.
 It was created by the Greek philosopher Pythagoras, who was born around 590 BC.

 Pythagorean numerology analyzes both full name and date of birth and the interaction between the two.
 The basic vibrations are 1 through 9, although the 11 (K) and 22 (V) is analysed as a master number before being reduced to a single digit.